ledy-ccl/cs348-hw4/aux_readme_2.md

 If we find the fact `on(A, B)` in the KB, then we can use this rule to infer the fact `covered(B)`.
 If we don't have that fact, however, we now have a simple rule that will let us make the inference easily if we see that fact in the future.

-### Removing rules and facts inferred from a removed fact
+### Removing facts and rules inferred from a removed fact or rule

-When you remove a fact or a rule, you also need to remove all facts and rules that were inferred using this fact.
-However, a given fact or rule might be supported by multiple facts - so, you'll need to check whether the facts or rules inferred from this fact are also supported by other facts (or if they were directly asserted).
+When you remove a fact or a rule, you also need to remove all facts and rules that were inferred using this fact or rule.
+However, a given fact or rule might be supported by multiple facts and rules - so, you'll need to check whether the facts and rules rules inferred from this fact or rule are also supported by other facts or rules (or if they were directly asserted).

 As a simplification, you can assume that **no rules will create circular dependencies**.
 E.g., imagine a situation like `A => B`, `B => C`, and `C => B`.
 Removing `A` would mean removing `B` and `C`, since they depend on `A` via those rules.
 However, implementing that would get messy, since `B` and `C` depend on each other.
 You will **NOT** be given scenarios like this.

 ### Testing

 To grade this homework, we'll run several test cases similar to the ones provided.
 In each test case, facts and rules will be asserted one by one into the KB, and additional operations will be performed on the populated KB.
 Some test cases focus more on testing `fc_infer` while others `kb_retract`.
-Note that the test cases provided to you with this part of the homework are significantly less comprehensive than those from Part 1. **It is therefore imperative that you make your own testing files and test cases.** Please feel free to share them on Campuswire.
+Note that the test cases provided to you with this part of the homework are significantly less comprehensive than those from Part 1. **It is, therefore, imperative that you make your own testing files and test cases.** Please feel free to share them on Campuswire.
 When sharing tests, please provide your rationale for each test, explain what you hope to test with it, and/or describe how you developed the test.

 ### Hints